 Over the last year, my team and I have spoken with many people about their experiences using today’s public photo sharing apps.
 And lots of people, including myself, have been frustrated with those apps.
 For instance, we’re tired of the Instagram algorithm and are frustrated that many of our followers aren’t seeing our latest posts.
 We’re unhappy with the Instagram crop and the over compression of our images.
 We’re also frustrated with the hashtag shadowban, and yes it’s real!
 I’ve experienced it as an illustrator on Instagram.
-Plus, many of us are disappointed that we don’t get the likes, comments and credit (linked back to our post) when someone reposts one of our photos.

 In addition, many Instagram users who have a creative passion have been struggling with declining engagement from followers on their posts and the next generation of creators are finding it more and more painfully difficult to maintain their visibility on the platform.
 This is because Instagram has new priorities and no longer prioritizes creators.
 Instead, Instagram is focused on increasing revenue by shifting timeshare away from home feed posts in favor of more financially lucrative mediums, such as stories, sponsored posts, shopping, long-form video, LIVE streaming, video chat and other types of mediums.

-Not to mention, with the Instagram co-founders gone, Facebook is continuing to gradually integrate more and more of the Facebook and Snapchat experiences into Instagram, which is taking away more and more attention from a simple photo sharing experience that we love.
+Not to mention, with the Instagram co-founders gone, Facebook is continuing to gradually integrate more and more of the Facebook and Snapchat experiences into Instagram, which is taking away more and more attention from a simple photo and video sharing experience that we love.
 As this transition continues to happen over time, what will be the fate of public photo and short-video sharing?
 And what will be the fate of creators?

 We believe that if we don’t step forward to help make public expression and community around photo and short-video sharing a bigger and brighter part of the future, then Instagram and Facebook will have it’s way, stories and Facebook-like experiences will dominate in the near future and the world of creators may never reach its full potential.